Basmati: Etymology

+The word Basmati is derived from two root words in Sanskrit; vas meaning fragrance and mayup meaning present or ingrained.
+When combining the two, mayup becomes mati resulting in vasmati more commonly pronounced as Basmati.

 History

 Basmati rice is believed to have been cultivated in the Indian subcontinent for centuries.
-Earliest mention of Basmati rice has been made in the epic Heer Ranjha composed by the Punjabi poet Varis Shah in 1766.
+The earliest mention of basmati rice was made in the epic Heer Ranjha composed by the Punjabi poet, Waris Shah in 1766.

 Production and cultivation

 India accounts for over 70% of the world's basmati rice production.
 A small portion of that is being grown organically.
-Organisations such as Kheti Virasat Mission are trying to increase the amount of organic basmati rice that is being grown in the Punjab in India.
+Organisations such as Kheti Virasat Mission are trying to increase the amount of organic basmati rice that is being grown in Indian Punjab, Himachal Pradesh and Haryana.

 In India

-The areas which have a geographical indication for basmati rice production in India are in the states of Punjab, Haryana, Himachal Pradesh, Delhi, Uttarakhand, Western Uttar Pradesh and Jammu and Kashmir.
+The areas which have a geographical indication for basmati rice production in India are in the states of Uttarakhand, Bihar, Punjab, Haryana, Himachal Pradesh, Delhi, western Uttar Pradesh, Odisha and Jammu and Kashmir.

 India's total basmati production for the July 2011 – June 2012 crop year was five million tonnes.
 From April 2018 to March 2019, India exported 4.4 million metric tons of basmati rice.
 In 2015–2016, Saudi Arabia, Iran and UAE were the three biggest destinations for India's basmati rice exports and exports to these three countries accounted for more than half of India's total basmati exports.
+Others are exported to Australia, Canada, EU, South Africa, New Zealand, Turkey, the UK and US.

 In 2015–2016, basmati rice worth US$3.4 billion was exported from India.
+From 2018 to 2021 annual exports have surpassed US$4 billion.

 In Pakistan

-According to the FAO, Pakistan's original Basmatic area lies in the Kalar bowl between the Ravi and Chenab rivers.
-Almost all the cultivation of Basmati takes place in the Punjab province where total production was 2.47 e6MT in 2010.
+According to the Food and Agriculture Organization (FAO), Pakistan's original basmati area lies in the Kalar bowl between the Ravi and Chenab rivers.
+Almost all the cultivation of basmati takes place in the Punjab province where total production was 2.47 e6MT in 2010.
 In fiscal year 2020, basmati exports stood at 890,207 tonnes valuing $790 million.
-In overall basmati exports, Europe holds a 40% share while the rest are exported to Gulf countries, Australia and US.
+In overall basmati exports, European Union, Turkey and the UK holds a 40% share while the rest are exported to Gulf countries, Australia, Canada, South Africa, New Zealand and the US.